 In response to the critical need for a competent workforce for the aging population, Texas State created the master of science program in dementia and aging studies.
-The curriculum emphasizes knowledge of dementia, aging and the person-centered model of care in long-term care, research or an advanced practitioner plans of study.
+The curriculum emphasizes knowledge of dementia, aging, and the person-centered model of care in long-term care, research, or advanced practitioner plans of study.

 |Degree||Concentration||Hours||Thesis Option||Minor Option|

 The majority of this program may be offered online.
 If you are not a Texas resident and will not relocate, please visit the Office of Distance and Extended Learning.
 International students, please visit the International Student and Scholar Services (ISSS) regarding additional considerations in taking online courses.

 The first of its kind in the United States, this online program will prepare students to work with elders and caregivers and conduct scholarly research about aging and the aged.

 The mission of the M.S. in dementia and aging studies program is to educate from a global, interdisciplinary, and human rights perspective, in order to create compassion and understanding for persons with dementia and for elders.
 The department accomplishes this mission by preparing students for dementia- and aging-related careers in teaching, advocacy, research, and leadership, so as to empower caregivers and foster autonomy for persons with dementia and for elders.

 Faculty conduct research on topics including, but not limited to, dementia, cognitive impairment, long-term care workers, caregiving, aging-in-place, and dementia-friendly environments.
 They present their research at national and international conferences, including the Gerontological Society of America, the International Association of Gerontology and Geriatrics World Congress, and the Association for Gerontology and Higher Education.
 Faculty have published books, book chapters, and peer-reviewed journal articles in top venues in their field, such as The Gerontologist, Social Science and Medicine, and the Journal of Gerontology.